TOPICS |

 Emergency Department Management of Eating Disorder Complications in Pediatric Patients

 This issue provides a review of physical examination findings associated with eating disorders (anorexia nervosa, bulimia nervosa) and offers recommendations for treatment of acute complications of eating disorders, with a specific focus on the pathophysiology and management differences between a patient with an eating disorder and an otherwise healthy patient.
-Includes 4 AMA PRA Category 1 Credits™.
-CME expires on 02/01/2023.
+CME expired on 02/01/2023.
+No CME for this activity

 |